Strategy = Success: A Look Through Experienced Eyes for Navigating NSF Funding Proposals

 Wednesday, October 26, 2022; 2 – 3 p.m.
 Eastern US time

-The webinar, will feature two presentations: “The Actors needed for a Successful National Science Foundation Major Research Instrument (NSF MRI) Proposal,” presented by Judy Westrick, Ph.D, Director, Lumigen Instrument Center; Wayne State University and “From good idea to finished proposal: Why are there so many steps?,” presented by Jennifer L.W.
+The webinar, will feature two presentations: “The Actors needed for a Successful National Science Foundation Major Research Instrument (NSF MRI) Proposal,” presented by Judy Westrick, Ph.D, Director, Lumigen Instrument Center; Wayne State University and “From good idea to finished proposal: Why are there so many steps?,” presented by Dr. Jennifer L.W.
 Carter, Faculty Director, Swagelok Center for Surface Analysis of Materials (SCSAM); Case Western Reserve University (CWRU).

 The first half of the webinar will feature the complex and lengthy process of NSF MRI proposal writing.
 As a proposal leader, it is imperative to understand the winding road ahead: faculty instrument committees; core meetings; manufacturer interviews and analysis trials; gathering information and data; university NSF-MRI selection committees; limited submission internal review; managing individual faculty contributions; drafts; and of course, the final proposal submittal.
 This presentation attempts to provide a basic road map that will enable the proposal leader to stay on the straighter and hopefully paved roads.

 The second presentation will try to demystify the steep learning curve for successfully completing an MRI proposal in the highly-collaborative, team research environment.
 I will discuss the process at CWRU, and how I have successfully navigated the limited submission process by tailoring the story of need to the internal stakeholders and what metrics of success and need have been valuable in convincing the NSF reviewer that the institution needs and can sustain the requested instrument.